Dev Mode. Emulators used.

 Second the motion.

-Any comments or questions on this item?
+Any comments, questions on this item?

 Ms. Ritchie roll call.